kashyapbarua/airbnb-price-analysis/README.md

 * A [juptyer notebook](https://github.com/kashyapbarua/airbnb-price-analysis/blob/main/DataScientist_Project-Airbnb.ipynb) containing the analysis and insights
 * Datasets contained in individual folders [Boston](https://github.com/kashyapbarua/airbnb-price-analysis/tree/main/airbnb_boston), [Seattle](https://github.com/kashyapbarua/airbnb-price-analysis/tree/main/airbnb_seattle)
 * [Readme](https://github.com/kashyapbarua/airbnb-price-analysis/blob/main/README.md) file explaining the project motivation and other contents
+* [Assets] ((https://github.com/kashyapbarua/airbnb-price-analysis/blob/main/assets)) has all the supporting charts from the analysis

 ### What are the key findings and insights from the analysis?
 There are certain factors that facilitates in the variation of the property prices in the cities of Boston and Seattle.
 Consumers consider a lot of factors before booking any property for stay and through the data, we find some of the relations and insights to help make informed decisions.